 Epic quests will span an entire story arc.
 They may take 5-10 sessions, and will repeatedly put your life in danger.
 They will often be the culmination of several major and minor quests.

 Each quest will reward XP based on the difficulty.
 Any material rewards will be discussed in character.
-When an official quest is being offered, I will present it as such and you will be able to track your progress here so that you don’t forget about tasks you’ve accepted.
+You will be able to track your progress here so that you don’t forget about tasks you’ve accepted.
 I will also note that not all quests will come from me.
 You may end up creating your own goals which I may convert to quests depending on how they are achieved.
 Also, these quests are not static.
 Should you ignore a threat, it may continue to grow and affect the surrounding areas if you take no action against it.
 Do not assume a task you get will still be there waiting for you a year later.